beginner-sketch/TTSNorm/README.md

-# Multi-Norm: Multi-way Normalization for Tensor Time Series Forecasting
+# TTS-Norm: Forecasting Tensor Time Series via Multi-way Normalization
-This is a implementation of Multi-Norm.
+This is a implementation of TTS-Norm.

 # Installation Dependencies